Here are a range of insights and tools to help you stop food addictions to processed foods – you can live longer and healthier.

 I wrote a longevity book called LIFE IS LONG – which shares cutting edge research to live longer and younger.
 In the book I share about the dangers of processed foods.

-Below is an interview with Danielle Pashko, my personal go-to nutritionist – who is always giving me the best advice on how to stay my slimmest, healthiest and most energetic self.
+Below is an interview with Danielle Pashko, my personal go-to nutritionist – who is always updating me on health info.

 Food manufacturers sneak in lots of ingredients to keep you hooked.
 Most carby, processed foods literally are chemically rigged to make you feel good – by raising serotonin (the famous “feel good” hormone).

 You might have heard of “serotonin” – because SSRI’s (anti-depressants) also work on improving our serotonin levels.

 Unfortunately, eating a commercial brand of chips, pretzels or cookies will most likely be more addictive than a health food version – because of the sneaky added chemicals.

 Plus there’s more bad news about why they’re addictive: Processed foods are essentially refined sugars.